 Address: 37 m.2 Sririya road | Ko Lanta yai, Ko Lanta 81150, Thailand

-8. Koh Rok Island
+8. Visit the Koh Rok Island

 Clear blue water, coral reef and an abundance of fish make Koh Rok Island a must see when on Ko Lanta.
 Beautiful beaches and warm seas make for a memorable day trip swimming with the abundance of tropical fish that the Andaman Sea houses.
 Around an hour speedboat ride from Long Beach on the south of Lanta Yai, the Koh Rok islands form the southern part of the Mu Koh Lanta Marine National Park.
 Wether diving or snorkelling is your activity of choice, the Dive and Relax tour company give travellers the opportunity to witness the wonders of the sea, from your very own Finding Nemo challenge to diving with native sea turtles.